 Concern the best doctor for herniated disc, the doctor might suggest physical therapy to ease the pain.
-There are best doctors for slip disc treatment in Delhi who are experienced in removing a protruding portion of the disk.
+There is the best spine specialist in Delhi who is experienced in removing a protruding portion of the disk.

 The exact cause of the disc herniation is still unknown.
 Therefore it is not possible to prevent it from occurring in a true sense, however, common back pain can be prevented by taking the following steps:

 Maintain good posture while sitting, standing, lifting objects.